Durishn/WPTheme_CityOfGuelph/README.md

 See also the list of [contributors](https://github.com/CityOfGuelph-Webservices/TwentyTwelve-CityOfGuelph/contributors) who have participated in the building of this theme.

 ## License
-Along with WordPress, this project is licensed under the GNU V3 General License - see the [LICENSE](LICENSE) file for details
+Along with WordPress, this project is licensed under the GNU V3 General License - see the [LICENSE](LICENSE) file for details.